TransitApp/SVPulsingAnnotationView/README.md

 # SVPulsingAnnotationView

-SVPulsingAnnotationView is a customizable and pixel perfect CoreGraphics replica of Apple's `MKUserLocationView`.
+SVPulsingAnnotationView is a customizable, high-fidelity replica of Apple's `MKUserLocationView`.

+For more details of how it was created, header over to "Recreating MKUserLocationView":http://samvermette.com/317 blog post.

 ![SVPulsingAnnotationView](http://cl.ly/NI4r/SVPulsingAnnotationView.gif)